cestca/assets9-im/README.md

 ## Credits

 - Thanks to [Ipender](https://github.com/lpender/meteor-assets) for the inspiration
-- Thanks to [Sharp](https://github.com/lovell/sharp) for the image manipulation library with native dependancies included
+- Thanks to [aheckmann](https://github.com/aheckmann/gm) for the image manipulation library (ImageMagick) wrapper

 ## License